 USB, USB 2.0, USB 3.0, USB 3.1, USB 3.2

-The aim of USB was to create a standard that would work across multiple different devices, unifying the myriad of technologies down to one, as the name suggests.
-Cables would use a specific type of connector and the wires within a cable in a specific prescribed way, and that would be largely the same across the board, with relatively few exceptions.
+USB aimed to create a standard that would work across multiple different devices, unifying the myriad of technologies down to one, as the name suggests.
+Cables would use a specific type of connector and the wires within a cable in one particular prescribed way, and that would be essentially the same across the board, with relatively few exceptions.

-This reliance on a small selection of robust connectors meant it was easier for users to manage multiple devices, without having to worry about running out of ports, struggling to find the right port on their computer, or even having to find the right cable.
+This reliance on a small selection of robust connectors meant it was easier for users to manage multiple devices without worrying about running out of ports, struggling to find the correct port on their computer, or even finding the right cable.
 For the most part, this involved a connector known as USB Type-A being plugged into computers, which we will discuss later.

-USB also enabled power to be provided to the device at the same time as power, which helped cut down on the number of cables a user needed to manage in their setup.
+USB also enabled power to be provided to the device at the same time as data, which helped cut down on the number of cables a user needed to manage in their setup.

 USB started with a data rate of 1.5Mb/s and 12Mb/s In "Low Speed" and "Full Speed" variants, rates which were blisteringly fast at the time of its release, though the "Full Speed" version technically arrived as part of USB 1.1.
 However, subsequent updates increased the transfer speeds to match the needs of consumers and enterprise users.

-In 2001, USB 2.0 was released with a third tier of speed dubbed "High Speed," which boosted the bandwidth up to 480Mb/s, 40 times the speed of USB 1.1's implementation.
+In 2001, USB 2.0 shipped with a third tier of speed dubbed "High Speed," which boosted the bandwidth up to 480Mb/s, 40 times the speed of USB 1.1's implementation.

-Crucially for users, USB 2.0 connections were backward compatible with USB 1 variants, which allowed devices using the two different standards to continue communicating, albeit at the lower data rate.
-The concept of keeping the connection backward compatible with earlier iterations was kept up in subsequent releases, which makes it far easier for computer users to connect hardware up without as much of a worry about it not being compatible.
+Crucially for users, USB 2.0 connections were backward compatible with USB 1 variants, which allowed devices using the two different standards to continue communicating, albeit at a lower data rate.
+Keeping the connection backward compatible with earlier iterations was kept up in subsequent releases, which makes it far easier for computer users to connect hardware up without as much of a worry about it not being compatible.

 USB 3.0 became the gigabit era, with what is termed "SuperSpeed."
 USB 3.0 started with a data rate of 5Gb/s when it was introduced in 2011.
 As part of the standard, small changes were made to the connectors that USB 3.0 required, including the common use of blue-colored plugs and sockets to indicate compatibility with the faster speeds, though the all-important USB Type-A was still backward compatible with earlier versions.